 Misunderstandings are common among people, often due to a need for more understanding.
 Similarly, when we encounter new things, such as decentralized wallets, these misconceptions can take root in our minds wildly because blockchain technology differs significantly from the centralized services we are used to.

-Below are five everyday things newcomers may need to learn when using decentralized wallets.
+Below are five common misunderstandings newcomers may have when they are using decentralized wallets for the first time.
 Have you fallen for any of them?

-Misconception 1: All my assets are "stored" in the imToken wallet
+1. All my assets are "stored" in the imToken wallet.

 A wallet's essential function is managing assets, which allows people to transfer or receive payments.
 It is similar to the account function of a centralized exchange platform.
 However, unlike centralized platforms, your digital assets don't store with the decentralized wallet service provider, and there is no asset custody relationship between you and the provider.

-Decentralized wallets do not have your wallet's mnemonic phrase, which differs from centralized platforms, where the platform controls and manages your assets.
-Therefore, users cannot access mnemonic phrases or other information related to centralized platform addresses.
+Decentralized wallets do not have your wallet's mnemonic phrase, which differs from centralized platforms, that control and manage your assets.
+Users cannot access mnemonic phrases or other information related to centralized platform addresses.

 ( Image source: Dalby, Wendland & Co.
 News )

-When you use a decentralized wallet, you use the wallet application to manage your assets.
-You control the mnemonic phrase and private key and can authorize transfers or transactions using your private key.
+In contrast, decentralized wallets are only to manage your assets.
+You are able to control the mnemonic phrase and private key and authorize transfers or transactions using your private key.

 Remember: whoever holds the mnemonic phrase holds the assets.

 People generally obtain the recipient's address by copying it or scanning a QR code.
-Filling in the wrong address is rare, but some careless friends might make mistakes, such as copying the token contract address, resulting in assets transferring to the incorrect address.
+Filling in the wrong address is rare, but sometime mistakes ocucrrs, such as mis-copying the token contract address as the receiving address, resulting in incorrect assets transfers.
 In most cases, it is impossible to reverse such transactions.

-Once a blockchain transaction has been confirmed, it cannot be frozen or reversed, and the only option is to contact the recipient and ask them to return the assets.
+Once a blockchain transaction has been confirmed, it cannot be frozen or reversed.
+The only option is to contact the recipient and ask them to return the assets.
 However, due to the anonymity of the recipient, it is difficult to confirm the true identity of the wallet address owner.
 Therefore, if you transfer assets to the wrong address, you are almost certain to have lost those assets.

-Therefore, it is essential to double-check the accuracy of the address before transferring.
-In addition, you can use some convenient features of the wallet to ensure the accuracy of the address, such as the address book feature of the imToken wallet, where you can save commonly used addresses for easy access during transfers.
+Therefore, it is essential to double-check the address before transferring.
+In addition, you can use some convenient features of the wallet to ensure the correctness of the address, such as the "My profile > Address Book" feature of the imToken wallet, where you can save commonly used addresses for easy access during transfers.

 Of course, you can also use ENS domain name services to create a simple and memorable wallet address.

-Misconception 3: The amount of my assets is incorrect; please adjust it for me
+3. The amount of my assets is incorrect; please adjust it for me.

-All of your digital assets are just lines of cold data on the blockchain, and their original appearance is not very user-friendly, like this:
+All of your digital assets are just lines of cold data on the blockchain, and their original appearance is not very user-friendly, such as:

-You need to be a programmer to understand this code.
-Therefore, to make it easier for users to see their asset information, programmers have used "plastic surgery" to improve the data's visual appearance and added interactive design elements to make it more user-friendly.
+To make it easier for users to read their asset information, programmers have improved the data's visual appearance and added interactive design elements to make it more user-friendly.

-Misunderstanding 4: The DApps that can access by the DApp browser are all related to imToken
+4. The DApps that can access by the DApp browser are all related to imToken.

 We must first understand what a "DApp browser" is to resolve this misunderstanding.

-Leaving aside the first four letters, when it comes to browsers, you should be familiar with commonly used browsers such as Chrome, Safari, Firefox, and IE. We usually visit Zhihu, Taobao, and other websites through these web browsers.
-Therefore, the meaning of "DApp browser" is obvious: a tool for accessing DApps.
-And DApp is a natural product of blockchain technology.
+Let's leave aside the first four letters "DApp" for now.
+When it comes to browsers, you should be familiar with commonly used browsers such as Chrome, Safari, Firefox, and IE, which we often visit sebsites through.
+Therefore, the meaning of "DApp browser" is quite obvious: a tool for accessing DApps, which are natural products of blockchain technology.
 In this way, the DApp browser was born, and in most cases, it embeds in the wallet application as a native function.

 In addition to directly accessing the third-party DApp connected to the wallet, you can also enter the URL of the relevant DApp through the DApp browser to access it.
-But being able to access it means something other than that this DApp is related to the wallet service provider.
-It is like you visit Taobao with the Chrome browser.
-Although you can access it usually, it does not mean that Chrome is related to Taobao.
+But being able to access it doesn't imply that this DApp is related to the wallet service provider.
+It is similar to that you can visit CNN with Safari browser--it does not mean that these two are related.

-Here is a warm reminder to everyone: Many fraudulent DApp projects will use this information gap to cheat and create an illusion for users that the project is related to the wallet.
+Here is a reminder: Many fraudulent DApp projects will use this information gap to cheat and create an illusion for users that the project is related to the wallet.

 Most users' impression of imToken is still imToken 1.0, thinking that imToken can only manage tokens on ETH and its main network.
 Users often ask: When will imToken support BTC?
-EOS?
+TRX?
+Or other assets?

-I want to tell everyone: imToken currently supports 12 chains of ETH, BTC, EOS, COSMOS, BCH, LTC, CKB, TRX, KSM, DOT, FIL,, and XTZ, and can manage with a set of mnemonics.
+We'd like to announce: imToken currently supports a total of 12 chains of ETH, BTC, EOS, COSMOS, BCH, LTC, CKB, TRX, KSM, DOT, FIL, and XTZ.
+Users can manage their assets on these 12 mainnets with just a set of mnemonics.